preetamzare/MyAWSSAA-Notes/Randomnotes.md

 * Application integrations
   * RDS

-> do not need lamda function
+> do not need Lamda function

 * Automatic rotation of keys using **Lambda**, or rotation of the secrets